zig-gamedev/zig-gamedev/README.md

 * [zpix](https://github.com/michal-z/zig-gamedev/blob/main/libs/zpix) - support for GPU profiling with PIX **[depends only on zwin32]**
 * Interop with Direct2D and DirectWrite for high-quality vector graphics and text rendering (optional)

+#### Project vision:
+* Collection of cross-platform, standalone and composable libraries for game developers
+* Written from scratch in Zig or bindings to carefully selected C/C++ code
+* Non-allocating or taking Zig allocator
+* Tested (tests, samples, mini-games)
+* Well maintained

-*I build game development stuff in Zig full-time.
-If you like my project and my mission to promote the language, please consider [supporting me](https://github.com/sponsors/michal-z).*
+*If you like my vision and my mission to promote the language, please consider [supporting me](https://github.com/sponsors/michal-z).*

 ## Sample applications